cotes2020/jekyll-theme-chirpy/_posts/CTF-Challenges/2020-11-16-CTF-Red-BsidesIslamabad-2020.md

 ## Vulnerability?

-I think the main issue here is that the authectication and authorization is solely handled by a single cookie value which is just the user-id.
-User-ids can be found by differnet ways so once a user-id is disclosed, that user is done!
+I think the main issue here is that the authentication and authorization is solely handled by a single cookie value which is just the user-id.
+User-ids can be found by different ways so once a user-id is disclosed, that user is done!

 ---